arthurdev06/practice/README.md

 # Practice

-This repository I use to practice my skills and lern new ones.
+This repository I use to practice my skills and learn new ones.